cjneely10/EukMetaSanity/README.md

 ## Usage

-#### Note for Docker users
-Use the Docker CL API to call EukMetaSanity

 After running `download-data.py`, config files will be available in the database directory.
 These can be edited to fit your needs.